Notice of Right to Claim Exemptions in NC

 What is the creditor looking to take- Bank accounts and large items that can be sold at an auction such as land, cars, boats, and ATV’s.
 Although your couch would not clear the auction fees, you are best served to list it or else you leave it exposed.

-- Remember there is no official spot to list your bank account on the forms supplied by the Court- don’t leave your bank account exposed as that is often the first place creditors go.
+- Remember there is no designated spot to list your bank account on the forms supplied by the Court, but you still should list each and every account- don’t leave your bank accounts exposed as that is often the first place creditors go.

-- Make sure you don’t add more in your bank account that you claim as exempt.
+- Make sure you don’t have more in each bank account than you claim as exempt.

-- Don’t let the Sheriff in your house without a warrant (unlikely he will have one)
+- Don’t let the Sheriff in your house without a warrant (unlikely they will have one)

 - File your exemptions in person at the Courthouse and keep a file stamped copy yourself!

-- Serve a copy of your filed exemptions on the creditor.
+- Serve a copy of your filed exemptions on the creditor's attorney.
 Regular mail is fine.

 - If you have any questions or concerns call a lawyer.

-- Be aware that if you are served exemptions again the future they must be resubmitted at the Courthouse- your old exemptions no longer apply each time a new execution is started.
+- Be aware that if you are served exemptions again in the future they must be resubmitted at the Courthouse- your old exemptions no longer apply each time a new execution is started.
+Be sure to update with new values.